 Properly germinating your marijuana plants is crucial to their healthy development, as well.
 This can be done naturally in soil, or in a container without any growing medium.
 I always germinate my seeds in water.
-Read the article How to germinate marijuana seeds for more information.

 Most autoflower marijuana growers I know actually prefer the paper towel method.
 It simply involves placing a seed within a damp paper towel, or length of toilet paper, and putting it in a container of some sort that will retain moisture and humidity.